CatchySmile/MonkInjector/README.md

 # Monk Injector

-Monk Injector is a simple Windows application for injecting dynamic link libraries (DLLs) into other processes.
-This can be particularly useful for various purposes such as hooking system functions or modifying the behavior of other applications.
+Monk Injector is a simple Windows application for injecting DLL's into other processes.

 ## Features

-- **DLL Injection:** Inject dynamic link libraries (DLLs) into other processes.
+- **DLL Injection:** Inject DLL's into other processes.
 - **Process and Window Selection:** Choose the target process or window to inject the DLL into.
 - **User-Friendly Interface:** Simple and easy-to-use graphical user interface (GUI).